 Email Brandon or call (504)-222-2920 x3

 Kevin Kellup, Education Coordinator

-Logan graduated from the University of Alabama's New College in 2011 with an interdisciplinary BA in Music, Culture, and Community Engagement.
+Logan graduated from the University of Alabama's New College with an interdisciplinary BA in Music, Culture, and Community Engagement.
 Serving as an AmeriCorps State Member with Impact Alabama in Birmingham, Logan conducted eye screenings and ran income tax preparation sites across the state for low-income families.
 Passion for sustainability and community engagement brought Logan to Grow Dat Youth Farm as an agriculture apprentice practicing sustainable urban farming practices.
-Logan is excited to expand New Orleans' energy conservation programming with Energy Wise.
+Logan is building new programs to help Energy Wise bring energy efficiency to even more Louisianans.

 Email Logan or call (504) 222-2920 x5

 Clare Giesen, Vice President